The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 growth mindset.

-preferences.
-A student who learns best visually might receive interactive
+learning preferences.
+A student who learns best visually might receive

-simulations or infographics, while an auditory learner might get podcasts
+interactive simulations or infographics, while an auditory learner might

-or narrated explanations.
-For students with learning disabilities like
+get podcasts or narrated explanations.
+For students with learning

-dyslexia, AI-powered text-to-speech tools can make reading accessible,
+disabilities like dyslexia, AI-powered text-to-speech tools can make

-while speech-to-text can aid writing.
-Neurodivergent students can benefit
+reading accessible, while speech-to-text can aid writing.
+Neurodivergent

-from AI systems that provide structured routines, clear instructions, and
+students can benefit from AI systems that provide structured routines, clear

 - Mastery-Based Learning: AI